-8.4.2 GPIO Output Set register 0 and 1 (IO0SET - 0xE002 8004 and IO1SET - 0xE002 8014)
+8.4.4 GPIO port 0 output Set register (IOSET, Port 0: IO0SET - 0xE002 8004; FIOSET, Port 0: FIO0SET - 0x3FFF C018)

-This register is used to produce a HIGH level output at the port pins if they are configured as GPIO in an OUTPUT mode.
+This register is used to produce a HIGH level output at the port pins configured as GPIO in an OUTPUT mode.
 Writing 1 produces a HIGH level at the corresponding port pins.
 Writing 0 has no effect.
-If any pin is configured as an input or a secondary function, writing to IOSET has no effect.
+If any pin is configured as an input or a secondary function, writing 1 to the corresponding bit in the IOSET has no effect.